johndiginee/alx-higher_level_programming/README.md

-# This repository contains Python projects and other high level programming exercices.
+## This repository contains Python projects and other high level programming and algorithm exercices.